rambler-digital-solutions/danger-readme-docs/README.md

 ## Usage

-    Methods and attributes from this plugin are available in your `Dangerfile` under the `readme_docs` namespace.
+    Add this to your Dangerfile:

+    readme_docs.lint

 ## Development